SwissOpenEM/keycloak-admin-helper-plugin/doc/internals.md

 Trigger: CREATE GROUP event of a **top-level**-group with the suffix `--initnewfacility`.

-As top-level groups can only be created by the super user, there are not more security considerations about this.
+As top-level groups can only be created by the superuser, there are not more security considerations about this.

 The workflow, in details:
 * Sanity check.
 Abort in case of an error:
   * must be a top-level group
-  * in front of the prefix, there must be a facility name of 1 character length minimum, It will be used in forther steps
+  * in front of the prefix, there must be a facility name of 1 character length minimum, It will be used in further steps
   * collision detection. as the group will be renamed to the facility name without prefix, it is not allowed that another group already exists with this name
 * Rename the group to facility name (without suffix)
 * Create admin user